-When entering Taiwan without a visa, visitors from Thailand, Brunei, and the Philippines may stay for 14 days, visitors from Russia may stay for 21 days, visitors from Malaysia, Singapore, Nauru, Belize, Dominican Republic, Saint Christopher and Nevis, Saint Lucia, and Saint Vincent may stay for 30 days, and visitors from the remaining countries may stay 90 days, and may not extend their visa or change to another visitor visa or resident visa.
+When entering Taiwan without a visa, visitors from Thailand, Brunei, the Philippines, and Russia may stay for 14 days, visitors from Malaysia, Singapore, Nauru, Belize, Dominican Republic, Saint Christopher and Nevis, Saint Lucia, and Saint Vincent may stay for 30 days, and visitors from the remaining countries may stay 90 days, and may not extend their visa or change to another visitor visa or resident visa.
 Furthermore, visitors bearing British or Canadian passports who are not in Taiwan for employment or long-term residency may apply for a longer stay in accordance with relevant regulations after entering Taiwan without a visa, and may obtain a maximum stay of 180 days.